In Which I Experience the Worst Pain of My Life

 3) Knowing the Company’s Games

 This helps in a myriad of ways.
 Sometimes a writer will be perfectly good, but they just don’t “get” what the company is looking for.
-If Bioware says, “Okay, write a scene with Morrigan, the swamp witch,” and the writer has never played Dragon Age, they might make Morrigan’s lines sound like a screeching harridan, referencing her green skin and the wart on her nose.
+If BioWare says, “Okay, write a scene with Morrigan, the swamp witch,” and the writer has never played Dragon Age, they might make Morrigan’s lines sound like a screeching harridan, referencing her green skin and the wart on her nose.
 Those writers who have played Dragon Age will know her voice, and have her sound sultry and evil and use the word “’tis” when appropriate.
 Note that there are more video games in the world than there are hours in the day, so pick a subgenre and aim there.
 Knowing all of one particular company’s games when you’re targeting that company is, of course, a plus.
-Knowing some of their competition doesn’t hurt either — for example, if you think Mass Effect and Bioware RPGs are awesome, it’s also good to come into an interview being able to talk about Obsidian’s games, Bethesda’s, or CD Projekt Red’s.
+Knowing some of their competition doesn’t hurt either — for example, if you think Mass Effect and BioWare RPGs are awesome, it’s also good to come into an interview being able to talk about Obsidian’s games, Bethesda’s, or CD Projekt Red’s.

 4) Having No Warning Signs

-There were a few people on the Bioware forums who knew the games backwards and forwards, and made 4-hour videos saying that the most critically successful Mass Effect game that won over millions of fans (ME2) actually sucked.
+There were a few people on the BioWare forums who knew the games backwards and forwards, and made 4-hour videos saying that the most critically successful Mass Effect game that won over millions of fans (ME2) actually sucked.
 The posters then exhaustively went over how they’d fix them, and stated Bioware should hire them to make amends for their terrible mess.

 Those people are never going to get hired.